 Did You Know?

 - While the appearance is similar, African mangoes and the mangoes found in grocery stores are different.
-Mangoes sold in the produce section are a different species that boast different health benefits than African mangoes. from that of the African mango. (x)
+Mangoes sold in the produce section are a different species that boast different health benefits than African mangoes. (x)

 - In areas where the African mango is native, practically all parts of the plant have been used historically for medicinal purposes.
 For instance, the bark of the plant is known to produce an analgesic effect and is used as an antibiotic. (x) In Western culture, you’ll find supplements, oils, powders and extracts sourced from the seed of the fruit.